All-party parliamentary group

-An all-party parliamentary group (APPG) is a grouping in the Parliament of the United Kingdom that is composed of members of parliament from all political parties, but have no official status within Parliament.
+An all-party parliamentary group (APPG) is a technical group in the Parliament of the United Kingdom that is composed of members of parliament from all political parties, but has no official status within Parliament.

 Description and functions

-All-party parliamentary groups are informal cross-party groups of members of the House of Commons and the House of Lords and have no official status within Parliament. larger APPGs generally have officers drawn from the major political parties from both houses.
+All-party parliamentary groups are informal cross-party groups of members of the House of Commons and the House of Lords and have no official status within Parliament.
+Larger APPGs generally have officers drawn from the major political parties from both houses.

 APPG members meet to discuss a particular issue of concern and explore relevant issues relating to their topic.
 APPGs regularly examine issues of policy relating to a particular areas, discussing new developments, inviting stakeholders and government ministers to speak at their meetings, and holding inquiries into a pertinent matter.
 APPGs have no formal place in the legislature, but are an effective way of bringing together parliamentarians and interested stakeholders.

 Every APPG must hold at least two meetings during its reporting year, one of which must be an annual general meeting (AGM) or a meeting which involves an inaugural election of officers.
 APPGs cease to exist when Parliament is dissolved for a general election, and must be reconstituted.

 The official register of APPGs is updated about every six weeks.
 The number of APPGs is very variable.
 For example, in 2015 there were more than 550 APPGs.
 On 2 January 2019, there were 692 APPGs.
 As of 24 February 2020, there were 355 APPGs.
 In March 2022, one MP chaired 24 APPGs, and 17 MPs chaired over 5 APPGs.

 On 13 May 2014, the House of Commons gave the Commons Select Committee on Standards the power to update the rules for APPGs, which periodically conducts an inquiry to review the rules.